Snake: Venom

 Cobras, vipers, and closely related species use venom to immobilize, injure, or kill their prey.
 The venom is modified saliva, delivered through fangs.
 The fangs of 'advanced' venomous snakes like viperids and elapids are hollow, allowing venom to be injected more effectively, and the fangs of rear-fanged snakes such as the boomslang simply have a groove on the posterior edge to channel venom into the wound.
-Snake venoms are often prey-specific, and their role in self-defense is secondary.
+Snake venom is often prey-specific, and their role in self-defense is secondary.

-Venom, like all salivary secretions, is a predigestant that initiates the breakdown of food into soluble compounds, facilitating proper digestion.
+Venom, like all salivary secretions, is a pre-digestant that initiates the breakdown of food into soluble compounds, facilitating proper digestion.
 Even nonvenomous snakebites (like any animal bite) cause tissue damage.

 Skulls from left to right: Nonvenomous (Pseustes sp.), rear-fanged (Toxicodryas blandingii), elapid (Micropechis ikaheca), viperid (Crotalus adamanteus), venomous lizard (Heloderma suspectum).
 Maxilla in red.

 Certain birds, mammals, and other snakes (such as kingsnakes) that prey on venomous snakes have developed resistance and even immunity to certain venoms.
 Venomous snakes include three families of snakes, and do not constitute a formal taxonomic classification group.

 The colloquial term "poisonous snake" is generally an incorrect label for snakes.
 A poison is inhaled or ingested, whereas venom produced by snakes is injected into its victim via fangs.
 There are, however, two exceptions: Rhabdophis sequesters toxins from the toads it eats, then secretes them from nuchal glands to ward off predators; and a small unusual population of garter snakes in the US state of Oregon retains enough toxins in their livers from ingested newts to be effectively poisonous to small local predators (such as crows and foxes).